Thursday, March 19, 2026

 PS 1: at reference 3, I mentioned the story at reference 4 and its adaptation with Rupert Davies.
 I have now finished reading the story again and find that the adaptation did not stray that far, just hammed things up a bit more than I like.

-More interesting, I find that in the story, Maigret gets a confession out of the very proper young lady - but then walks away from what is not his case - he only got involved in it through a family connection to the perpetrator - and leaves her, as it turns out, to more or less get away with murder to gainful employment in Paris.
+More interesting, I find that in the story, Maigret gets a confession out of the very proper young lady - but then walks away from what is not his case - he only got involved in it through a family connection to the perpetrator - and leaves her, as it turns out, to more or less get away with murder, to gainful employment in Paris.
 Although she leaves a bit of a mess behind her in Givet, with her sister dying of shame shortly before she was due to take her vows as a nun and with her brother taking to the bottle having got married to his cousin as planned, but having failed as a lawyer.
 The weakness of the brother having been the cause of all the trouble in the first place.

 Maigret might not always get his man, might not always get the perpetrator to court, but I do not remember another story in which he choses not so to do.